Can a Judge Deny a Divorce and Issue Marriage Counseling: 2 Times

 Don’t expect a judge to be a therapist

 Just because a judge can order marriage counselling doesn’t mean he is a therapist.
 The judge’s job is to ensure the couple has a fair divorce settlement.
-He is not there to save marriages.
+While judicial intervention in marriage can influence the timing of a divorce or require counseling, it is rooted in legal authority rather than personal involvement.

 Judges know the laws, and they give orders according to them.
 His or her attitude can be very impartial and is often seen as cold or unemotional.
 On the other hand, a professional counsellor is someone who can help you understand your emotions and can offer guidance on how to work through your problems.